 Circumstances where you will not need to apply for probate

-As much as probate is important in administering the estate of a loved one, there are other circumstances where it is not necessary.
+Probate is important in administering the estate of a loved one, there are other circumstances where it is not necessary.
 In this case, you will need the deceased’s death certificate and your identification to gain access to the estate.
 Some of these situations are as listed below:

 - If the deceased had jointly owned land or property, shares or money.
 They’ll be automatically passed to the surviving owners.